 \subsection{Linear Experiment: Static Allocation}

-As in \citet{xu2017fully-LinGapE} we take arms $e_1, e_2,...,e_{16}$ and $\theta_*=(\Delta,0,\dots,0)$ where $K=d=16$.
-We set $\epsilon\sim\mathcal{N}(0,10)$ and $B=320$.
+As in \citet{xu2017fully-LinGapE}, we take arms $e_1, e_2,...,e_{16}$ and $\theta_*=(\Delta,0,\dots,0)$, where $K=d=16$ and $B=320$.
 In this experiment, knowing the rewards does not change the allocation strategy.
 Therefore, a static allocation is optimal \citep{xu2017fully-LinGapE}.
 The goal is to evaluate the ability of the algorithm to adapt to a static situation.

 Our results are reported in \cref{fig:synt5-delta}.
 We observe that \algLinUCB performs the best when $\Delta$ is small (harder instances).
-This is expected since suboptimal arms are well away from the optimal arm and CR algorithms do well in this case (\cref{app:comparison}).
+This is expected since suboptimal arms are well away from the optimal one, and CR algorithms do well in this case (\cref{app:comparison}).
 Our algorithms are the second-best when $\Delta$ is sufficiently large, converging to the optimal static allocation. \algBGexp, \algLinGapE, and \algPc cannot take advantage of larger $\Delta$, probably because they adapt to the rewards too early.
-This example demonstrates how well our algorithms adjust to a static allocation, and thus address the static vs adaptive allocation trade-off properly.
+This example demonstrates how well our algorithms adjust to a static allocation, and thus, properly address the tradeoff between static and adaptive allocation.